Системні аномалії при захворюваннях печінки

 Hyponatremia is common even though the kidneys may avidly retain sodium (see Ascites: Pathophysiology); it usually occurs with advanced hepatocellular disease and is difficult to correct.
 Relative water overload is more often responsible than total body sodium depletion; potassium depletion may also contribute.
 Water restriction and potassium supplements may help; diuretics that increase free water clearance can be used in severe or refractory cases.
 Saline solution IV is indicated only if profound hyponatremia causes seizures or if total body sodium depletion is suspected; it should be avoided in patients with cirrhosis and fluid retention because it worsens ascites and only temporarily increases serum sodium levels.

 Advanced liver failure can alter acid-base balance, usually causing metabolic alkalosis.
-Blood albumin nitrogen (BUN) levels are often low because of impaired liver synthesis; gastrointestinal (GI) bleeding causes elevations because of an increased enteric load rather than renal impairment.
+Blood urea nitrogen (BUN) levels are often low because of impaired liver synthesis; gastrointestinal (GI) bleeding causes elevations because of an increased enteric load rather than renal impairment.
 When GI bleeding elevates BUN, normal creatinine values tend to confirm normal kidney function.

 Renal failure in liver disease may reflect